Configure multi-factor authentication

 Users scan the OTP token through the user portal using an authenticator application.
 The authenticator then provides passcodes.

 - Download for Android or for iOS on a mobile device.

 Sign in through the user portal.
 The user portal shows the OTP token.

-Scan the OTP token using Sophos Authenticator.
-Sophos Authenticator begins creating passcodes.
+Scan the OTP token using an authenticator application.
+The authenticator application begins creating passcodes.

 Go to user portal again and sign in by typing the password using the following format: